Stuck in addictive patterns?

 Why can't you 'just quit'?!?

-This is the question that is in the mind of anyone dealing with an addict or battling addiction themselves.
+This is the question that is in the mind of anyone dealing with an addict or personally battling an addiction.
 The answer is deep seated in the brain and I can help you make sense of what seemingly makes no sense.